 Over the entire reanalysis period, EH2006 provide an average seasonal frequency of the number of storms in the northeast Pacific that impact the southern coast of British Columbia.
 Results show an average of three storms in the period spanning October to December (OND) and four in the period from January to March (JFM).
-When the storms were binned by ENSO phase (as described in Table 2), the JFM storm track frequency was shown to be highest (four or more) during a moderate or strong La Niña phase and during a strong El Niño phase.
+When the storms were binned by ENSO phase (as described in Table 3), the JFM storm track frequency was shown to be highest (four or more) during a moderate or strong La Niña phase and during a strong El Niño phase.
 The lowest storm frequency in the region (4 or less) occurs, on average, during ENSO neutral or moderate El Niño conditions.
 This analysis was not done for the OND period so it is not clear from the discussion of EH2006 whether or not the storms have shifted earlier in the season, but it is assumed that the weakening of storm frequency in JFM during ENSO neutral to moderate El Niño occurs in all seasons.
-Winter 2018-19 is under El Niño watch.
+Winter forecast for 2020-21 is for a moderate La Niña.